Francis-Calingo/Project-Stack/README.md

 * <a href="https://github.com/Francis-Calingo/ELECTIONS-CANADA-RESEARCH-PROJECT-Filipino-Canadian-Demographic-Report"> Demographic Research on the Filipino Canadian Community</a>

+* <a href="https://github.com/Francis-Calingo/ELECTIONS-CANADA-RESEARCH-PROJECT-Ilocano-Speakers-Canada"> Ilocano Language Community in Canada</a>

 * <a href="https://github.com/Francis-Calingo/CATEGORICAL-SOCIOECONOMIC-DATA-ANALYSIS-OF-CANADIAN-REGIONS"> Categorical Data Analysis Using R (Canadian Census Divisions)</a>

 ### Excel